trilitech/tezos-developer-docs/README.md

 ## Contributing

-We welcome contributions to this project!
+We welcome contributions to the documentation!
 Here's how you can get involved:

 1. Fork the repository: Click the "Fork" button at the top-right corner of this page to create your own copy of the repository.